Ahmed Matar: Poetry in the time of action

 In a commentary he made after the Arab Uprisings in 2011, Ahmed Matar speaks eloquently about poetry in the context of action:

 "Poetry is not an Arab regime that falls with the death of the ruler.
 And it's also not an alternative to action.
 It's an art form whose job is agitating, exposing, and witnessing reality, and aspiring beyond the present.
 Poetry comes before action.
 Then poetry catches up.
 Poetry lights the road, and guides our deeds.
 Back in the day, Nassr Bin Seyar said, “Indeed, war begins with speech.”

 In reality, speech surrounds war from its beginning to its end through awareness, instigation, and glorification.

 Indeed, action needs the influence of sincere speech.
 Because its absence means filling the space with contradictory speech.
 And we know that this contradictory speech is always present and active, even while truth exists.
 So, imagine that the space was entirely void of truth.

 There is no resistance on the face of earth that would dispense the poet for the fighter.
 Every living resistance realizes that there is no use for bloodshed without a moral conscience.
 The history of our people is the greatest witness to the importance of the poet's role in war.
 The fighter has always sharpened both his sword and tongue."

 Legacy

 Matar remains a prominent poet in the Arab world, and his poetry is often cited when criticizing authorities.
 On 3 October 2021, Amer Ayad, a Zitouna TV talk-show host, read one of Ahmed Matar's poems on air.
 The reading was seen by the authorities of the ruling government as an indictment of President Kais Saied, whose then-recent self-coup proved controversial.
-This led to the arrest of Ayad as from his home, as well as the member of parliament who was the guest of the episode.
+This led to the arrest of Ayad from his home, as well as the member of parliament who was the guest of the episode.

 Below are some of his poems, translated to English: